 Is that it?

-Almost, Thomerson played Jack Deth in a short cameo in Charles Band’s Evil Bong movie, calling one of the main character a squib.
+Almost, Thomerson played Jack Deth in a short cameo in Charles Band's Evil Bong movie, calling one of the main characters a "Squib!"

-- Trancers II: The Return of Jack Deth
+6. Trancers Il: The Return of Jack Deth